-Emma is a second year here at Christ's College, Cambridge studying Law.
-She is from Toronto, Canada and took the IB with English, History and Chemistry at Higher Level and Biology, French and Mathematics at Standard Level.
+Emma wrote this at the end of her second year here at Christ's College, Cambridge studying Law.
+She is from Toronto, Canada and took the International Baccalaureate with English, History and Chemistry at Higher Level and Biology, French and Mathematics at Standard Level.

 How easy did you find it to settle into College?

 Christ’s is incredibly easy to settle into – everyone is extremely friendly and the College staff (tutors, accommodation, finance, library, IT, director of studies) are all easily accessible to make your transition as smooth as possible.
 Being at Christ’s also makes it easy to settle into to the city given the College is in the centre of town nothing being more than a 15 minute walk away.